amitagondi/googleInternship2020/README.md

 # Google Student Training in Engineering Program
-This repo contains Amita Gondi's portfolio and STEP projects.
+This repo contains Amita Gondi's portfolio and STEP projects and we're in our first ever Google Tutorial!!!
 This repo contains the projects you'll work on for the first half of STEP.
 This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.